PKuravskyi/PetPythonPlaywright/README.md

-# Practice test automation with Python and Selenium
+# Practice test automation with Python and Playwright

 ### How to run tests locally: